visgl/luma.gl/docs/api-guide/vertex-array.md

 Notes about Instanced Rendering

-- About setting `divisor` in attributes: Instanced attributes requires WebGL 2 or a (widely supported) WebGL 1 extension.
-Apps can use the luma.gl feature detection system to determine if instanced rendering is available, though the extension is so ubiquitously supported that many apps just make the assumption: [instanced_arrays](https://webglstats.com/webgl/extension/ANGLE_instanced_arrays).
 - An attribute is referred to as **instanced** if its divisor value is non-zero.
 - The divisor modifies the rate at which vertex attributes advance when rendering multiple instances of primitives in a single draw call.
 - If divisor is zero, the attribute at slot index advances once per vertex.